BILDADMOSES/Banknote_Verification_Project-/README.md

 We pulled out the 2 columns we were interested in (v1 & v2) from the data set we were provided with.
 Afterwards applied K-Means algorithm to the 2 columns (we had conflated into one column first) and came up with the 2 clusters we had pre-defined.
 We ran K-Means multiple times (9) to see if our clustering was stable.

+The clustering was fairly stable as we didn’t get many different results every time we rerun k-means.
+The results were very similar.

 Our accuracy was based on the matching values between the original class plot and the kmeans plot out of the entire data set i.e. 1371
 K-Means Result: The accuracy of this K-Means Model is 34.79%.
 This is not a very good accuracy level and will affect the future results of your experiment on banknote verification.
 I would advise using another algorithm or find ways of optimize our accuracy rate.